-Johnson & Johnson 1-dose shot prevents COVID-19, but less than some others - KVIA
+Johnson & Johnson 1-dose shot prevents Covid-19, but less than some others - KVIA

-Johnson & Johnson says its vaccine appears to protect against COVID-19 with just one shot.
+NEW YORK, NY -- Johnson & Johnson says its vaccine appears to protect against Covid-19 with just one shot.

 It's not as strong as some two-shot rivals but still potentially helpful for a world in dire need of more doses.